Milswanca/VertexAnimationDocumentation/docs/va-asset-collection.md

 ## Editor Features

 A custom editor window is available for working with VA Asset Collections.
-See the [Vertex Asset Editor](asset-editor.md) page for more information.
+See the [VA Asset Editor](va-asset-editor.md) page for more information.

 ![VA Asset Collection](assets/vacollect_01.jpg){width="70%" style="margin-top: 10px;"}